|STUFF SACK SIZE

 - It dries faster

-Cocoon sleeping bags are made using lightweight and highly breathable 15-denier Vapour Vent fabric.
+Cocoon sleeping bags are made using lightweight and highly breathable 10-denier Vapour Vent fabric.
+This is our lightest fabric, used on our ultralight bags for top-of-the-line performance.
 This strong, compressible and highly breathable fabric is ‘downproof by construction’: the tight weave keeps the down in but allows water vapour to escape.
 This reduces the possibility of clamminess and allows the down to loft fully for maximum performance.

 Storage and stuff sacks